 The feature kitchen resembles a huge metal egg divided in two – the top hanging from the ceiling, and the lower nested on the floor.
 In between, flames, flying condiments and tong twirling chefs act behind a glass wall.
-A charcoal based grill is on one side searing up the meats, and a lava stone barbie on the other lightly scorches veggies and dessert.
+A charcoal-based grill is on one side searing up the meats, and a lava stone barbie on the other lightly scorches veggies and dessert.

 The menu is comprehensively carnivorous and well explained with quotes and tips from the chef sprinkled throughout.
 Every night there’s a special that’s not on the menu, and as we’re settling into our seats, our friendly (and we soon find out very knowledgeable) waiter Adham, brings us the goods on a chunky wooden chopping board.
 Tonight’s special, the Porterhouse (1KG RM540), also known as the “king of all steaks”, is a larger version of a T-bone carved from the tenderloin.
-It’s been dry aged for 17 days with Himalayan rock salt in a climate that slowly soaks up excess moisture and intensifies flavour.
+It’s been dry-aged for 17 days with Himalayan rock salt in a climate that slowly soaks up excess moisture and intensifies the flavour.
 I could be mistaken, but I think hubby has a little foodgasm just at its sight.
 His eyes are certainly bulging as he rushes in to make the decision for both of us, “We’ll have that!”

-The main taken care of, onion focaccia with Mediterranean butter (beaten with thyme, Cajun spice and chili flakes to bring out the flavour) sates hunger pangs as we browse the rest of the menu.
+The main taken care of, onion focaccia with Mediterranean butter (beaten with thyme, Cajun spice and chilli flakes to bring out the flavour) sates hunger pangs as we browse the rest of the menu.
 To balance out our half cow, I order some starters, soups and vegetables in an attempt to provide some plants with our meal.

-The Hokkaido Bay Scallop (RM48) is the chef’s recommendation and comes in a serving of two.
+The Hokkaido Bay Scallop (RM48) is the chef’s recommendation at Chambers Grill and comes in a serving of two.
 A green pea mousseline, beurre blanc, potato straws and crispy beef bacon partner it.
 While its complements are certainly fine renditions of each recipe, the scallop is so voluptuously seductive, that nothing else is needed.
 Hubby is lucky that I’ve only had one beverage this evening and am still in a state of polite control so don’t nab his portion while he’s still caught in a drooling daydream over the presentation of the Porterhouse.

 And, now time for the steak.
 It’s been conveniently sliced for us, with the bone making a centrepiece and roasted garlic, Café du Paris butter, corn and herbs strewn amongst the pieces.
 We were given the option of having it sliced or doing the carving ourselves.
 I guess for some, that act of slicing into the steak is part of the encounter.
 We’re happy to be pampered however and the slices have been invitingly laid across the platter making for better photography anyway.

 Himalayan rock salt, red wine salt, smoky Viking salt and black pepper come as possible enhancers.
 Steak also comes with a choice of one sauce.
 The list is composed of two handfuls, so we needed some counsel.
-Our helpful waiter detected our distress earlier in making a decision and has brought us a trio of the most popular for sampling: Béarnaise, beef jus and mushroom.
-Mustards further add complexity with Dijon, English, yellow and whole grain available too.
+Our helpful waiter at Chambers Grill detected our distress earlier in making a decision and has brought us a trio of the most popular for sampling: Béarnaise, beef jus and mushroom.
+Mustards further add complexity with Dijon, English, yellow and whole-grain available too.
 The suggestion is to experiment.
 Try the steak by itself.
 Sprinkle some salt.
 Add a dash of mustard.
 Dip a piece in sauce.
 Find your own heaven basically.

 Hubby remains staunch in his perception that good quality meat shouldn’t be spoiled with additional seasonings.
-I, on the other hand, lay out a scientific plan for tasting; cutting up small pieces and sampling them with each of the complements.
-For both of us it’s very satisfying, and we’re pleased with the quality of the meat, the precision in cooking and the side offerings too.
+I, on the other hand, layout a scientific plan for tasting; cutting up small pieces and sampling them with each of the complements.
+For both of us, it’s very satisfying, and we’re pleased with the quality of the meat, the precision in cooking and the side offerings too.

 Char-grilled Asparagus (RM24), Seasonal Char-grilled Vegetables (RM20) and Sauteed Mushrooms (RM2) make tasty companions.
 All are clearly fresh and all sport the scars on their skins and smokiness from the grill.
 While hubby might not be able to go meat-free, I could easily make a meal of these.